-Heritage Appraisal of Kwong Fook Tsz 40 Tai Ping Shan Street, Sheung Wan, Hong Kong
+Historic Building Appraisal Kwong Fook Tsz No. 40 Tai Ping Shan Street, Sheung Wan, Hong Kong

-Originally called Kwong Fook I Tsz (廣福義祠) in the early Historical decades and commonly known today as Pak Shing Temple (百姓廟), Interest Kwong Fook Tsz (廣福河), which literally means temple of common benevolence, was built in Sheung Wan in 1895.
+Originally called Kwong Fook I Tsz (廣福義祠) in the early decades Historical and commonly known today as Pak Shing Temple (百姓廟), Kwong Fook Tsz Interest (廣福祠), which literally means temple of common benevolence, was built in Sheung Wan in 1895.
 It is historically significant as it demonstrates the inseparable ties and cohesion among the Chinese community during the early British administration period and also stands as an embodiment of traditional Chinese beliefs about death.

 The first Kwong Fook Tsz was proposed in 1851 at the instigation of the prominent businessman Tam Choy (譚才) and 13 other members of the emerging Chinese elite.1 During the middle of the 19th century, many immigrants from Mainland China were attracted to Hong Kong to make a living in the city.
-However, many of them died in Hong Kong before they were able to return to their hometown.
-It was a Chinese tradition to put up soul tablets ("神主牌") for the To honour the Chinese tradition and deceased's wish to be back to their ancestral roots, there was a need for a venue to house the soul tablets of the Chinese labourers from the Mainland who died in Hong Kong, in the hope that "their fellow-villagers or connections visiting Hong Kong could carry them home".
-2 Tam Choy and his fellow donors raised funds and asked the Government to grant them a piece of land to construct a "common ancestral Chinese temple" intended "for the reception of soul tablets to the memory of their deceased countrymen".
-The Government agreed to allot a piece of land in "Taipingshan" (太平山) (designated as Inland Lot no. 361) for
+Many of them died in Hong Kong before they were able to return to their hometown.
+It was a Chinese tradition to put up soul tablets ("神主牌") for the deceased. То honour the Chinese tradition and deceased's wish to be back to their ancestral roots, there was a need for a venue to house the soul tablets of the Chinese labourers from the mainland who died in Hong Kong, in the hope that "their fellow-villagers or connections visiting Hong Kong could carry them home".2.
+Tam Choy and his fellow donors raised funds and asked the Government to grant them a piece of land to construct a "common ancestral Chinese temple" intended "for the reception of tablets to the memory of their deceased countrymen".3 The Government agreed to allot a piece of land in Tai Ping Shan4 (太平山) (designated as Inland Lot no. 361) for free as long as the site was used exclusively as a temple.5 The first Kwong Fook Tsz was then built in 1856.
+It provided the final home of the souls of Chinese labourers who died in Hong Kong and a place

-1 Enclosure 5, Appendix III, "Report on the Tung Wa[h] Hospital by the Honourable T. H. Whitehead", Hong Kong Sessional Papers, 1896, p.
-XVII.
+1 "Report on the Tung Wa[h] Hospital by the Honourable T. H. Whitehead", Hong Kong Sessional Papers, 1896, pp.105-106.